aboudou/raspirepcol/README.md

 If the player push the correct switch, the game blinks again the first LED, then blinks another random one, and wait for the player to replay the sequence.
 And so on...

 If the player press the wrong button, all LED blink three time, and the game restarts from the beginning.

+When you want to skip the game, just hit `Ctrl + C` to quit.

+### Hard mode

+When the game is started, all LED blink three time.
+Then one random LED blink once, and the game waits for the player to push the switch in front of it.

+If the player push the correct switch, the game blinks just another random LED, and wait for the player to replay the full sequence.
+And so on...

+If the player press the wrong button, all LED blink three time, and the game restarts from the beginning.